1997 New York Jets season: Notable Games

 On Sunday Night Football former Patriots coach Parcells met former Jets coach Pete Carroll at Foxboro Stadium with the Jets 1–1 following a 28–22 loss to Buffalo and the Patriots 2–0.
 The pregame buildup was huge and the ensuing game turned into a grinder.
 Drew Bledsoe's touchdown to Ben Coates and a Curtis Martin score were answered by a two-yard O'Donnell rushing score and a John Hall field goal.
 Bledsoe was picked off by Mo Lewis for a 43-yard Jets touchdown.
 After Adam Vinatieri tied the game in the third Bledsoe found Lovett Purnell and a 24–17 Patriots lead.
-Despite being sacked seven times O'Donnell tied the game on a 24-yard score to Keyshawn Johnson, and after forcing a Patriots punt the Jets were in position to win in the final seconds, but Hall's field goal try was blocked by Mike Jones and the game went to overtime.
+Despite being sacked seven times O'Donnell tied the game on a 24-yard score to Keyshawn Johnson, and after forcing a Patriots fumble the Jets were in position to win in the final seconds, but Hall's field goal try was blocked by Mike Jones and the game went to overtime.
 The Patriots clawed down field and Vinatieri finished it on a 34-yard field goal and a 27–24 Patriots win.